wso2/msf4j/mss-lite-parent/README.md

 # WSO2 Microservices Server - Parent POM for Microservices

 This parent POM file makes life easy for developers who write microservices using WSO2 MSS.
-The following example from the SimpleStockQuote microservice example, demonstrates how to quickly write a POM for your microservice using the MSS Service Parent POM.
+The following example from the [stockquote-mss-lite](../samples/stockquote-mss-lite) microservice example, demonstrates how to quickly write a POM for your microservice using the
+MSS Service Parent POM.

 ```xml